angelo-mab/wksp-module-3-node-6-promises/README.md

 2. Use the [OpenCage Data API](https://opencagedata.com/) to do this
     - Sign up for an account (free) and follow the various guides to get started.
     - learning to use an API is the biggest hurdle... if you get stuck, you can peek at the solution. ;)
     - Look up `dotenv` on NPM.
-You can install it and reuire it (note that the syntax for this module is slightly different.)
+You can install it and require it (note that the syntax for this module is slightly different.)
     - Once that is setup, copy the `.env.example` file and rename it `.env`.
 Then add you API key to it.
 3. Once you have it working, pass it a few address to see what the responses look like.
 4. Make sure to only return an object with lat/lng and not the whole response